 However, there is a difference between a child who sees gifts as an extension of your love and a child who begs and whines for a toy every time you go shopping.
 A child, whose love language is receiving gifts, will be happy with the smallest token or even something handmade.

 Some ideas for tangible things as an expression of love include

 - choosing small, inexpensive tokens, thoughtful gifts, or homemade presents.
 This will mean a lot to your child during ordinary days and more special occasions

 - choosing gifts that fit the interests of your child.
-To explore their interests, use our All About My Interests printable inside the Confidence & Self-Esteem Kit

 - making a collection of unique gift boxes and wrapping paper (choose their favorite colors) that can be used for even the simplest gifts